Understanding the Southern Surge

 Before a student is retained, he or she will be screened 12 times across four grades, using a quality screening tool approved by the state.
 Well-trained teachers will have quality lesson materials, and they will know which students need extra support.
 It’s a system set up to work so that very few students need to be retained in third grade — which is exactly what happens.

 One can debate the best order of operations.
-But one cannot reduce those multilayered reforms, which have been underway for 20+ years in Mississippi, 13 years in Louisiana, six years in Tennessee, and six years in Alabama, to “they just went back to basics with phonics1.
+But one cannot reduce those multilayered reforms, which have been underway for 20+ years in Mississippi, 13 years in Louisiana, six years in Tennessee, and six years in Alabama, to “they just went back to basics with phonics1.”

 Peeling Back The Onion

-I dove deeper into these details:
+After writing my detailed overview of the reforms, I dove deeper into these details:

 How Book-Rich, Knowledge-Rich Curriculum is Fueling the Southern Surge